 A variety of reptiles and amphibians reside here, too.
-They include frogs, turtles, and snakes (venomous ones too, so be careful).
+They include frogs, turtles, and snakes (and some are venomous, so be careful).

 3. Walk or Bike the Main Road

-Personally, one of my favorite ways to experience Goose Creek State Park is by driving from the entrance to the end of the road.
+Personally, one of my favorite ways to experience Goose Creek State Park is to drive from the entrance to the end of the road.
 From there, you can find a picnic table for a nice lunch or hop on a trail.

 Riding a bicycle is also a nice way to explore the main road, as you can stop and check out the scenery without blocking an entire lane.
 It’s about 5 miles back and forth from the park’s entrance to the end.